 This little book was very much adopted by The Other Side in the Science Wars.
 (Or at least, what mostly felt like the Other Side at the time.
 In retrospect there was an element of "squabbling while Sauron gathered his forces in Mordor", as Krugman put it in a related context later.)
 When I read this back in the 1990s, in that context, it was hard for me to get what the point was.
-Now, in 2020, I think that this book's Anglophone reception in the 1980s and 1990s was mostly based on mis-understandings, and that what Lyotard meant is mostly acceptable, and actually kind of commonplace.
-What follows is mostly an attempt to pry away the layers of ornamentation to display the banalities.
+Now, in 2020, I think that this book's Anglophone reception in the 1980s and 1990s was mostly based on mis-understandings, and that what Lyotard meant is mostly acceptable, because it was commonplace.
+What follows is, mostly, prying away the layers of ornamentation to display the banalities.
 Whether, in the context of late-1970s Parisian intellectual life, what seem to me like excrescences were necessities, I couldn't presume to say.

 To begin by clearing up a needless confusion, Lyotard did not introduce the term "postmodern", as he makes plain right at the start ("The word is in current use on the American continent among sociologists and critics" [p. xxiii]; "since at least the end of the 1950s" ... "cultures [have] enter[ed] what is known as the postmodern age" [p.
 3, with the very first end-note giving citations to earlier uses of the term]).
 For the purposes of most discussion back in the 1980s and 1990s, The Postmodern Condition was summarized by a single line that appears in the introduction: "Simplifying to the extreme, I define postmodern as incredulity toward metanarratives" (p. xxiv; all italics in quotations from Lyotard are his).
 One might even say that this became a sound bite that substituted for the book itself.